 Doctor is a registered medical practitioner who is legally qualified and properly registered to practice in Australia, New Zealand, the United Kingdom, the United States of America, Canada or such place as otherwise agreed by the insurer.
 That person may not be you, your business partner or employer, or an immediate family member.

-Eligibility conditions mean the conditions that you need to meet in order to receive or maintain your insurance cover in Equip Super.
-You must be:
+Eligibility conditions mean the conditions that you need to meet in order to obtain insurance cover in Equip Super.